MellowArpeggiation/node-movie-tickets/README.md

 `npm install`

-Then, run the server with environment variables set (unless you have a MongoDB instance installed locally)
+Then, run the server with environment variables set (unless you have a MongoDB instance installed locally), this will run on port 8080

-`DBTYPE=remoteUrl PORT=8080 node server.js`
+`npm start`